Shoomaker's Saloon

-Shoomaker's Saloon, a favorite bar of politicians, lobbyists and politicians, was located on Washington, DC's Rum Row.
+Shoomaker's Saloon, a favorite bar of lobbyists and politicians, was located on Washington, DC's Rum Row.
 It is widely known as the birthplace of the Rickey cocktail.

 History

 In 1858, German immigrants R.H.
 Otto "Charlie' Hertzog and Wilhelm (William) Shoomaker opened Shoomaker's Saloon at 1331 E Street NW in Washington, DC.
 This stretch of E Street was known as Rum Row for its abundance of drinking establishments.
 Shoomaker's or Shoo's as it was known, was purchased by Democratic lobbyist Colonel Joseph Rickey in 1883 after the deaths of Herzog and Shoomaker.